Funding for state Conservation Bank now permanent - South Carolina Radio Network

 The Conservation Bank was founded to purchase lands from private owners that could be preserved and protected in their natural state.
 It helps secure grants to buy land or easements for protection from mass development.

+The new law also puts tighter standards on the bank after an audit last year criticized that a majority of its funding was spent on land not open to the public and often pledged without assurances the funding would actually be there.
+The agency has been funded by a portion of deed stamp fees on real estate deals since its creation in 2002.
+However, the proposal sent to the governor would strip away that funding source and instead set aside approximately $10 million per year from the state’s General Fund.

-State Rep. Brian White, R – Anderson, was a sponsor of the bill and present at the governor’s bill-signing.
+State Rep. Brian White, R-Anderson, was a sponsor of the bill and present at this week’s ceremonial signing.

 “To make it permanent is something that we needed to do,” he said.
 We took a good thing and made it even better by actually having a plan.”